IMTorgTestProj/todo/README.md

 	<li><b>DocumentJS</b> - A JavaScript documentation framework</li>
 </ul>

 For more information on getting started with the framework as a whole, you may find Justin Meyer's documentation on it here https://gist.github.com/867069/e999ec9a4e47903ce5e984f6d571101110a36f01 quite helpful.
+It discusses classes, models, views and controllers and is an overall good read for any developers wishing to begin using JMVC.

 ###Setup